CharlesTheGreat77/YardstickOnePlayground/README.md

 python3 yardRF.py -f 330000000 -l 5 -n 1 -minRSSI -80 -maxRSSI 20 -b 4000 -o output.cap
 ```
 -- captures signals on frequency 300MHz, waits for 5 signals (-l/--limit), sets minimum signal strength to -80 db [used in conjunction with --maxRSSI to only capture signals between a certain range] (-minRSSI, --minRSSI), set maximum signal strength of 40 db (-maxRSSI/--maxRSSI), set baudrate to 4000 [how long each bit is transmitted for] (-b/--baudrate), save captured signals to an output file (-o/--output)

-• Usage with jammers
+• Usage with rpitx & extra yardstick for rolljam

-rpitx usage
+rpitx usage -- see Key Notes for setup
 ```
 python3 yardRF.py -f 433920000 -l 2 -n 1 -rpiJ ~/rpitx/ -m 2fsk -d 47607.42 -o unlock.cap
 ```
--- captures signals on frequency 433.92MHz, waits for 2 signals (-l/--limit), send the signals only once (-n/--number), use rpitx for jammer by specifying the path to rpitx (-rpiJ/--rpitx_jammer), set the modulation to 2fsk [default: ASK_OOK] (-m/--modulation), we setting the deviation to 47607.42 [47.60742] (-d/--deviation), save captures to a file(-o/--output)
+-- captures signals on frequency 433.92MHz, waits for 2 signals (-l/--limit), send the signals only once (-n/--number), use rpitx for jammer by specifying the path to rpitx (-rpiJ/--rpitx_jammer), set the modulation to 2fsk [default: ASK_OOK] (-m/--modulation), we setting the deviation to 47607.42 [47.60742] (-d/--deviation), save captured signals to a file (-o/--output)

-Extra Yardstick One rolljam
+Extra Yardstick One rolljam usage
 ```
 python3 yardRF.py -f 305000000 -l 2 -n 1 -ysJ -o unlock.cap
 ```
--- captures signals on frequency 305MHz, waits for 2 signals (-l/--limit), send the signals only once (-n/--number), use additional yardstick one to jam (-ysJ/--yardstick_jammer), set the modulation to 2fsk [default: ASK_OOK] (-m/--modulation), save captures to a file(-o/--output)
+-- captures signals on frequency 305MHz, waits for 2 signals (-l/--limit), send the signals only once (-n/--number), use additional yardstick one to jam (-ysJ/--yardstick_jammer), set the modulation to 2fsk [default: ASK_OOK] (-m/--modulation), save captures to a file (-o/--output)

 # Honorable Mention(s)
 - https://github.com/cclabsInc/RFCrack